vicvaleeva/FourierD3/README.md

 pip install -e .
 ```

-You can use 'requirements.txt' to configure the environment, but you mainly need torch, ase, and torch-pme.
+You can use `requirements.txt` to configure the environment, but you mainly need torch, ase, and torch-pme.
 Additionally, you can install torch-dftd to run comparison tests with classic D3